-Rihanna allegedly smells so good, there’s a corner of the internet devoted to discussing it, so it’s safe to say expectations for Fenty’s first perfume are high.
+Rihanna allegedly smells so good, there’s a corner of the internet devoted to discussing it, so it’s safe to say expectations for Fenty’s first perfume were high.

 Really, Rihanna’s takeover of the perfume world was easy to predict.
 First came Fenty Beauty in 2017, with its agenda-setting inclusivity.
 Then, 2020 welcomed Fenty Skin, rewriting the beauty industry’s overly gendered blueprint to deliver something every one of us can get on board with.
-So, will Fenty Eau de Parfum change the game in a similar way?
+So, is Fenty Eau de Parfum changing the game in a similar way?